menu

 Horseshoe Beach is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 174 people and just one neighborhood, Horseshoe Beach is the 489th largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Horseshoe Beach is generally considered to be a blue-collar town.
-46.15% of the Horseshoe Beach workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Horseshoe Beach, you'll notice that it is more blue-collar than most other communities in America.
+46.15% of Horseshoe Beach’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Horseshoe Beach is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Horseshoe Beach who work in architecture and engineering (53.85%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Horseshoe Beach’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Horseshoe Beach’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Horseshoe Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.